-The Screen Project is a Canadian National initiative to make BRCA1 & BRCA2 screening available to all Canadians over 18 years of age at an affordable price.
+The Screen Project is a Canadian National initiative to make BRCA1 & BRCA2 screening available to all Canadians over 18 years of age at an accessible price.
 We invite you to order your BRCA test from your home, from anywhere in Canada.
 For a cost of $165 USD, Veritas Genetics will ship a saliva collection kit to your home.
 Once completed, collection kits are sent back to Veritas Genetics and results will be received in 2-4 weeks.
 Individuals who are unable to afford the cost of the test are eligible for financial assistance.

 As part of The Screen Project, you will also help our team of researchers at the Familial Breast Cancer Research Unit of Women's College Hospital evaluate the benefits of population-based genetic testing.
 We hope that our study will reduce the mortality from breast, ovarian, prostate and other cancers.